Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves: Computational Experiments

 Let us examine the behavior of the sheaf under a graph quotient map $\pi$.
 We start with a Condorcet cycle (V1, V2, V3), where $|\Omega_1|=3$, and merge V1 and V2 into V12 (Figure~\ref{fig:pushforward_rigorous}).
-Then we apply the rigorous pushforward $\pi_* F$ using the constraint DAG method described in Section 3.4.
+Then we apply the pushforward $\pi_* F$ using the constraint digraph method described in Section~\ref{sec:pushforward}.

-To compute the stalk $(\pi_*F)_{V12}$, we build a constraint DAG from the orders of V1 ($A>B>C$) and V2 ($B>C>A$): \begin{itemize} \item V1 imposes: $A \to B$, $B \to C$ \item V2 imposes: $B \to C$, $C \to A$ \end{itemize} The resulting DAG contains edges $A \to B \to C \to A$, forming a directed cycle.
-This cycle immediately certifies that no total order can satisfy both constraints, proving that the stalk $(\pi_*F)_{V12}$ is \textit{empty}.
-See Appendix \ref{appendix:proofs} for the formal proof and Appendix \ref{appendix:example} for the complete DAG construction.
+To compute the stalk $(\pi_* F^\sigma)_{V12}$, we build a constraint digraph from the orders of V1 ($A>B>C$) and V2 ($B>C>A$): \begin{itemize} \item V1 imposes: $A \to B$, $B \to C$ \item V2 imposes: $B \to C$, $C \to A$ \end{itemize} The resulting digraph contains edges $A \to B \to C \to A$, forming a directed cycle.
+This cycle immediately certifies that no total order can satisfy both constraints, proving that the stalk $(\pi_* F^\sigma)_{V12}$ is \textit{empty}.
+See Appendix \ref{appendix:proofs} for the formal proof and Appendix \ref{appendix:example} for the complete digraph construction.

-The Incompatibility Index on the quotient graph drops to $|\Omega_1|=0$, as the empty stalk is vacuously compatible with V3.
+The Incompatibility Index on the quotient graph drops to $|\Omega_1|=0$: the single remaining edge $V_{12}V_3$ has an empty endpoint stalk at $V_{12}$, which carries no order to compare, so by the convention of Remark~\ref{rem:omega_convention} it contributes no edge obstruction.
 However, $H^0$ remains empty due to the local impossibility at V12.
 The obstruction transformed from edge incompatibilities into the structure of the stalk itself.
-Importantly, this empty stalk phenomenon is verified computationally via the constraint DAG cycle, not merely proven abstractly.
+This empty-stalk phenomenon is verified computationally via the constraint digraph cycle, not merely proven abstractly.
+Appendix~\ref{appendix:example2} gives the complementary case, in which the base profile has \emph{no} obstructed edges at all ($|\Omega_1|=0$) yet the merge is still impossible---an obstruction no edge-by-edge check can see.